WoutDLN/rp4if/md/00-commandlinefull.md

 ```
 This command will effectively remove your `new` directory from your hard drive, as well as anything else that may still be contained within that directory.

-.note[**CAREFUL:** By using the shell, you are bypassing your system's GUI, which means that the files and directories you delete **will no longer be recoverably through your system's trash folder**!
+.warning[**CAREFUL:** By using the shell, you are bypassing your system's GUI, which means that the files and directories you delete **will no longer be recoverably through your system's trash folder**!

 **USE WITH CAUTION!** This gives you the power to **remove your entire hard drive** with a single command!]